College Factual by our College Data Analytics Team

 New Haven, Connecticut

 You’ll be in good company if you decide to attend Yale University.
 It ranked #2 on our 2023 Schools for a Master’s Highly Focused on Art History Major in the New England Region list.
-Yale is a fairly large private not-for-profit school situated in New Haven, Connecticut.
-It awarded 16 masters’s art history degrees in 2020-2021.
+Yale University is a fairly large private not-for-profit school situated in New Haven, Connecticut.
+It awarded 23 masters’s art history degrees in 2021-2022.

-The low undergrad student loan default rate of 0.7% is a good sign that students have an easier time paying off their loans than they might at other schools.
+The low undergrad student loan default rate of 0.2% is a good sign that students have an easier time paying off their loans than they might at other schools.
 For comparison, the national default rate is 10.1%.
-The undergraduate student-to-faculty ratio of 4 to 1 is a sign that students will have more opportunities to engage with their professors one-on-one.
+With a freshman retention rate of 98%, the school does an excellent job of retaining its undergraduate students.
+With a undergrad student-to-faculty ratio of 6 to 1, it’s easy to see that the school is committed to helping their undergraduates succeed.

 3